JeongHan-Bae/Algorithmi-Mathematici/Fibonacci.md

-# Fibonacci: Efficient Calculation with Dynamic Programming
+# fibonacci: Efficient Calculation with Dynamic Programming

-This file presents an overview of the Fibonacci sequence and introduces an algorithm for calculating Fibonacci numbers using dynamic programming, significantly improving performance, especially for large values of $n$.
+This file presents an overview of the fibonacci sequence and introduces an algorithm for calculating fibonacci numbers using dynamic programming, significantly improving performance, especially for large values of $n$.

-## What is Fibonacci?
+## What is fibonacci?

-The Fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, usually starting with $0$ and $1$.
+The fibonacci sequence is a series of numbers where each number is the sum of the two preceding ones, usually starting with $0$ and $1$.

 The sequence begins: